Iowa Hawkeyes football: 2021: No. 3 Iowa vs No. 4 Penn State

 Extending from the previous season, Penn State was on a 10-game winning streak and Iowa was on a 12-game winning streak.
 Both teams were ranked in the Top 5 and Fox's Big Noon Kickoff came to Iowa City for the game.

 Penn State jumped out to an early 17–3 lead before Iowa closed the gap to 7 by the end of the half.
-In the 3rd Quarter Penn State would extend the lead to 20–10, but the Nittany Lions would not score again in the game.
+With PSU's starting QB, Sean Clifford, knocked out of the game, Penn State would still extend the lead to 20–10 in the 3rd Quarter.
+The loss of Clifford led to Penn State's offense stagnating under backup Ta'Quan Roberson for the rest of the game, as they would not score again.
 Iowa would again close the gap to 7 points with a field goal to close out scoring in the 3rd Quarter.
 Iowa scored another field goal and a touchdown in the 4th Quarter which was enough to give Iowa the 23–20 win.
-After the game, Iowa extended its season record to 6–0 and obtained its third win over a ranked team in the early season.
+Controversially, Hawkeye fans stormed the field despite being the home favorite.
+By winning the game, Iowa extended its season record to 6–0 and obtained its third win over a ranked team in the early season.
 As a result of Alabama's loss to Texas A&M, Iowa would go on to be ranked #2 in the AP and Coaches Poll the following week.
+Because of the nature of Iowa's win against Clifford-less Penn State in the 2nd half, many college football fans opined that Iowa was overrated at #2 in the country.